20 Sides That Make Mac & Cheese a Meal

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 Mac and cheese is such a solid staple.
-You can stock your pantry with the basics to make it from scratch, find a favorite boxed variety, or go for pure nostalgia with the frozen kind that microwaves in minutes.
-While some might argue that mac and cheese is an entire meal (my second grader, for one), even on the most harried nights I still want a side dish to round out the table.
+You can make macaroni & cheese from scratch, find a favorite boxed variety, or go for pure nostalgia with the frozen kind that microwaves in minutes.
+While some might argue that mac and cheese is an entire meal, even on the most harried nights I still want a side dish to round out the table.

 So, what goes with mac and cheese?
-Side dishes for mac and cheese can be as easy as sliced apples and carrot sticks or a bagged salad.
+Side dishes for mac and cheese can be as easy as carrot sticks or a bagged salad.
 Or you can steam a bag of frozen vegetables and call dinner done, too.
 When I have a little more foresight and time on my hands, though, I like to make mac and cheese feel more like a meal by pairing it with a vegetable side dish or two.
-Roasted vegetables, quick raw slaws, even a bean salad really transform mac and cheese into dinner.
+Roasted vegetables and crisp salads really transform mac and cheese into dinner.
+Here are 25 sides that go well with mac and cheese.

 Go to Recipe